yacineaaddi/JS-Strivo-App/README.md

 ## Features

-- Workout Tracking: Allows users to log workouts with details such as distance, duration, cadence, and elevation gain.
+- Workout Tracking : Allows users to log workouts with details such as distance, duration, cadence, and elevation gain.

-- Interactive Map: Integrates a map interface to visualize workout routes.
+- Interactive Map : Integrates a map interface to visualize workout routes.

-- User Interface: Provides a user-friendly interface for inputting and viewing workout data.
+- User Interface : Provides a user-friendly interface for inputting and viewing workout data.

 ## Installation